 Once a student has applied and been accepted, the next step is to:

 - pay the $230 non-refundable acceptance fee.
 This indicates to Penn State that a student plans on attending classes.

-- contact his or her academic advisor to schedule courses
+- contact the Advising Office to schedule courses

 At any time in their academic career, transfer students are welcome to make an appointment with a transfer counselor to plan course selection, to obtain a transcript evaluation, or to learn more about the application process.

 To schedule an appointment to meet with a transfer counselor or to arrange a tour, please contact us.